Tastefulventure

 This Traditional Moscow Mule is so easy to make and is the Perfect Cocktail for the Holidays!

-• Prep Time: 5 mins
+Prep Time 5 minutes mins

-• Total Time: 5 mins
+Total Time 5 minutes mins

 Ingredients

-• Vodka use a higher end Vodka trust me it will taste much better, I use Grey Goose
+• Vodka use a higher end Vodka trust me it will taste much better I use Grey Goose

 • Ginger Beer I use Reed’s Extra Ginger Brew it’s GF and is all natural